 Depth is a basic building block* of all visual art.
-It is an important element in any composition as it creates a strong sense of reality in a painting.
+What makes it such an important element is that it creates a strong sense of reality in a painting.
 It can be defined as the illusion of distance or three-dimension on a two-dimensional or flat surface.
 A lack of depth in a composition means it will be less than lifelike.

-Primary techniques an artist can use to create depth in a painting are layering and overlapping, changing size and placement, linear perspective, and relative color, hue and value.
+Primary techniques an artist can use to create depth in a painting are: (1) layering and overlapping, (2) changing size and placement, (3) linear perspective, and (4) relative color, hue and value.
+Let me explain what each of these are.

 Layering and overlapping is placing one or more elements in front of another element in order to create the illusion of depth in composition.
 Objects that appear in front of others seem nearer while those that are behind seem further away.
 This method is the strongest way of creating depth and it will over ride all other signs when there is seeming conflict.